49 Hours of SF: September Selections

 Architecture and the City Festival

-Celebrating San Francisco’s unique built environment and design community, Architecture and the City offers tours, film screenings, exhibitions, design lectures and more Sept.
-1-30.
-Presented by the American Institute of Architects and the Center for Architecture + Design, the festival theme “Design: It’s About Time” explores the enduring power of design in our built environment.
+Celebrating San Francisco’s unique built environment and design community, Architecture and the City offers tours, film screenings, exhibitions, design lectures and more through Sept.
+30. Presented by the American Institute of Architects and the Center for Architecture + Design, the festival theme “Unbuilt San Francisco” explores a parallel history of this ever-provocative city.
+More than 40 festival programs throughout the month will address varying aspects of the design and planning process.

 Free, Free, Free – Yerba Buena Family Day